Crown Melbourne

-Crown Melbourne (also referred to as Crown Casino and Entertainment Complex) is a casino and resort located on the south bank of the Yarra River, in Melbourne, Australia.
-Crown Casino is a unit of Crown Limited, and the first casino of the now-international Crown brand.
+Crown Melbourne (also referred to as Crown Casino and Entertainment Complex) is an integrated resort consisting of a casino and hotel located on the south bank of the Yarra River, in Melbourne, Australia.
+Crown Melbourne is a subsidiary of Crown Resorts, and was the first casino of the now-international Crown brand.

-Initially having opened in 1994 on the north bank of the Yarra, Crown Melbourne relocated and re–opened on the south bank of the Yarra, in 1997.
+Initially having opened in 1994 on the north bank of the Yarra River, Crown Melbourne relocated and re–opened on the south bank of the Yarra, in 1997.
 It remains one of the central features of the Southbank precinct of the Melbourne central business district.
-The entire complex has a space of 510,000 m2—the equivalent to two city blocks—making it the largest casino complex in the Southern Hemisphere and one of the largest in the world.
-The complex also hosts three hotels, Crown Towers, Crown Promenade, and Crown Metropol.
+The entire complex has a space of 510,000 m2–equivalent to two city blocks—making it the largest casino complex in the Southern Hemisphere and one of the largest in the world.
+The complex also hosts three hotels; the Crown Towers, Crown Promenade and Crown Metropol.

-It is open 24 hours a day, seven days a week except on Christmas Day, Good Friday and Anzac Day when it is closed from 4 a.m. to midday.
-It was founded, owned and run by Lloyd Williams until the Packer takeover by Publishing and Broadcasting Limited in 1999.
+It was founded, owned and run by Lloyd Williams until taken over by Publishing & Broadcasting Limited in 1999.

-The casino is accessible by tram routes 12, 58, 96, 109 which all pass near Southern Cross railway station and the Melbourne City Centre.

 Opening and statistics

 Temporary location

-Crown Casino opened on 30 June 1994 at the World Trade Centre on the northern bank of the Yarra River.
-This location was a temporary, and training, setup while construction of the proper complex occurred.
+Crown Melbourne opened on 30 June 1994 at the World Trade Centre on the northern bank of the Yarra River.
+The location served as a temporary setup while construction of the proper complex is in process.

 Permanent location

 Crown's permanent location opened on 8 May 1997 of the southern bank of the Yarra River.
-It was designed by a team of architects and interior designers working in collaboration, including : Bates Smart, Perrott Lyon Mathieson and Daryl Jackson (in association).
-Principal practitioners included architects Lyndon Hayward, Bob Sinclair, Peter Dredge, and Hamish Lyon, and interior designers Jeff Copolov, Paul Hecker, Jackie Johnston, Kathy Hall, Fiona Ennis, Jan Eastwood, and Kerry Phelan.
+It was designed by a team of architects and interior designers working in collaboration, including: Bates Smart, Perrott Lyon Mathieson and Daryl Jackson (in association).

-On opening night, Actress Rachel Griffiths infamously ran through the casino topless on its opening night to protest the project.
+On opening night, actress Rachel Griffiths infamously ran through the casino topless on its opening night to protest the project.

-It is one of the central features of the Southbank area in the central business district and the Crown Towers fronts onto the waterfront as part of Southbank Promenade.
+It is one of the central features of the Southbank area in the Melbourne central business district and the Crown Towers fronts onto the waterfront as part of Southbank Promenade.
 Children under the age of 18 are permitted into the entertainment and shopping section of complex, but not into the gaming area or areas serving alcohol.
 The entire complex has a space of 510,000 m2, making it the largest casino complex in the Southern Hemisphere and one of the largest in the world.

 Crown Casino has a licence for 540 table games (100 poker tables) and 2,500 poker machines.

-Casino games

-Baccarat

-Baccarat is the most popular game at Crown and a large portion of Crown's revenue comes from Baccarat.
-The different variations of Baccarat that Crown offers include: